 Why is rent so high?
 Actually, I suppose it depends on where one is living.
 In some cities, rent is pretty dirt cheap compared to other, more populated cities.

 Overall, however, prices have gone up for nearly everything.
+Even if you want to buy Cards Against Humanity it will cost $25.
 The reason is due to inflation but if people would just stop raising prices, wouldn't inflation not really be an issue?
 Why is an ice cream bar that used to cost 25 cents now $1.50?
 It's because the ice cream man has to pay more for his supplies.
 Why are the supplies more expensive?
 Because the producers have to pay more for operating expenses.

 Part of this deal with supply and demand.
 When there is a shortage of bananas, for example, naturally, its price has to raise.
 One part is so the producers can make more money (or reduce losses), and the other part is because with less supply, some people are willing to pay more.
 This also helps slow down the running out of bananas in this case.